zainafzal08/HodgePodge-Alpha/README.md

   detect when the module must be notified of a event and what information it needs
 3. respond
   - Once the module has been triggered it will be given the client and channel it was triggered in so it can respond.
-You can do this manually but using the formatter helper class is advised
+It will also be given a context object which gives some info on in what context you are being triggered in (see parser for more info).
+You can respond manually but using the formatter helper class is advised

 This is the bear minimum, of course you will need to define functions that will be triggered.
 See the parser documentation for more info.